proycon/skosConverter/README.md

 - **Polyhierarchy**: Concepts with multiple broader concepts
 - **Deep hierarchies**: Hierarchies deeper than 7 levels

+Use `--force` to convert despite critical errors, or `--skip-validation` to bypass validation entirely.

 ## Notion Import/Export Guide

 ### Importing to Notion